openrewrite/rewrite-docs/reference/jsonpath-and-jsonpathmatcher-reference.md

 Once you have constructed your JsonPathMatcher with a JsonPath expression as the "evaluation target", you can use the JsonPathMatcher to determine whether a given `Cursor` at a point within the tree matches what you're looking for.

-`JsonPathMatcher.matches(Cursor c)` returns `true` if the provided `Cursor` is a location within the document tree which _exactly_ matches the provided JsonPath expression. `JsonPathMatcher.encloses(Cursor c)` returns `true` if the provided `Cursor` is a location within the document tree which is _within the path_ of the provided JsonPath expression.
+`JsonPathMatcher.matches(Cursor c)` returns `true` if the provided `Cursor` is a location within the document tree that _exactly_ matches the provided JsonPath expression. `JsonPathMatcher.encloses(Cursor c)` returns `true` if the provided `Cursor` is a location within the document tree which is _within the path_ of the provided JsonPath expression.

 ```java
 class ActionsSetupJavaAdoptOpenJDKToTemurinVisitor extends YamlIsoVisitor<ExecutionContext> {